sandrokeil/interop-config/doc/book/api.md

 # interop-config API

 This file describes the classes of this package.
+All the interfaces can be combined.
+Don't panic, the interfaces are quite easy and the `ConfigurationTrait`, which is a concrete implementation, has full support of those interfaces.
+You need only one interface called `HasConfig` to start and then you can implement the others if they are needed.

+* HasConfig Interface
+* HasContainerId Interface
+* HasMandatoryOptions Interface
+* HasDefaultOptions Interface
+* HasOptionalOptions Interface
+* ObtainsOptions Interface
+* ConfigurationTrait

 ## HasConfig Interface